saradandrew/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview of the Analysis
 In this analysis, different machine learning techniques were used to analyze credit card risk.
-RandomOverSampler and SMOTE algorithms were used for oversampling while the ClusterCentroids algorithm was used for undersampling credit card data from obtained from LendingClub.
+RandomOverSampler, SMOTE, and SMOTEENN algorithms were used for oversampling while the ClusterCentroids algorithm was used for undersampling the credit card data obtained from LendingClub.
 Then, BalancedRandomForestClassifier and EasyEnsembleClassifier were used for comparison measure.

 ## Results
 - The balanced accuracy score for the RandomOversampler model is .65, and the overall precision is .99.